 Fill a bowl with two cups of hot water and 1/2 teaspoon dishwashing liquid that contains a grease-cutting ingredient.

 Apply the Cleaner

-If you are using the dishwashing liquid cleaning solution, dip a sponge in the solution and wring it out slightly.
+If you are using the dishwashing liquid cleaning solution, spray to apply or dip a sponge in the solution and wring it out slightly.
 Working in circles, wipe down the entire stovetop surface using the more abrasive side of the sponge.
 For areas that have cooked-on food, allow the solution to sit on the surface for several minutes to help soften the mess.